 About the Program

-The Department of Counseling offers a Master of Science in Counseling, with an emphasis in clinical mental health settings.
-Our program is approved by the California State Board of Behavioral Sciences (BBS) to meet all of the educational requirements preparing students for state licensure as Licensed Marriage and Family Therapists (LMFT) and as Licensed Professional Clinical Counselors (LPCC).
-We are also nationally accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Department of Counseling offers a Master of Science in Counseling, and we prepare students to become clinical mental health counselors.
+Our program is approved by the California State Board of Behavioral Sciences (BBS ) to meet all educational requirements preparing students for state licensure as Licensed Professional Clinical Counselors (LPCCs) in California.
+We are also nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in clinical mental health counseling.

-Our emphasis is on the training of clinicians who can serve the needs of individuals and families in their communities.
-We train students to provide evidence-based brief and long-term counseling while maintaining professional identities as counselors and marriage and family therapists.
+Our emphasis is on training clinicians who can serve the needs of our diverse communities.
+We train students to provide evidence-based brief and long-term counseling while maintaining professional identities as clinical mental health counselors.

 Our theoretical orientation is grounded in humanistic, relational, and integrative principles.
-This means that we are respectful of different counseling philosophies, flexible in our approaches depending on client and student needs, and united in our belief that relationships remain at the core of all helping encounters.
-We also believe that counselors can best help people by understanding the relationship of emotional distress to family dynamics and to the social and cultural contexts that shape our lives.
+This means that we respect different counseling philosophies, are flexible in our approaches depending on client and student needs, and are united in our belief that relationships remain at the core of all helping encounters.
+We also believe that counselors can best help people by understanding the relationship of emotional distress and larger systemic issues that result in oppression (e.g., racism, sexism, homophobia, transphobia, classism, etc.) of historically marginalized groups as well as interpersonal, intrapersonal, and biological factors.

 CACREP Accreditation Statement

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation until March 31, 2023, to the following program in the Department of Counseling at California State University, Fullerton: Clinical Mental Health Counseling (M.S.).
-Learn more information at the CACREP site
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation until March 31, 2024, to the following program in the Department of Counseling at California State University, Fullerton: Clinical Mental Health Counseling (M.S.).
+Learn more information at the CACREP site.

 Important Facts About our Program

-- We offer a 63-unit program, which can be completed in as little as three years and up to five years, depending on the pace chosen by the student.
-Students needing to complete their prerequisites in their first semester may require a minimum of 3 ½ years.
+- We offer a 63-unit program, which can be completed in as little as three and up to five years, depending on the pace chosen by the student.
+Most students complete the program in four years.
+Students can take up to nine units in the fall and spring semesters and up to six units each summer session.
+Students are required to complete at least one summer session toward the end of the program when students are seeing clients during their fieldwork experience.
+Students needing to complete prerequisites in their first semester may require 3½ years.

-- Fall and Spring classes meet once a week in late afternoons and evenings.
-Some daytime classes are available for students who prefer this time period.
-Summer classes meet twice a week.
+- Fall and spring classes meet once a week, mostly at 4 pm and 7 pm, and are 2.75 hours in length.
+Some 1 pm classes are available for students who prefer this time period.
+Summer classes meet twice per week Mondays-Thursdays, with each class running 2.75 hours at 3:30 pm and 6:30 pm.

 - Our program maintains strong links to community non-profit organizations throughout Southern California.

-- Our students begin working as therapists in non-profit community agencies by their third or fourth semesters.
+- Most of our students begin practice as clinical mental health counseling trainees in non-profit community agencies by their third or fourth semesters.

-- Our graduates work in schools, community agencies, hospitals, government agencies, businesses and in private practice.
+- Our graduates work in school, community colleges, universities, clinical mental health agencies (including government agencies), hospitals, businesses, and private practice.

 As part of an on-going evaluation of the program, the department has established five primary Student Learning Outcomes (SLOs).
 For each of these SLOs, assessment measures have been established to determine student progress.
 Each of these learning outcomes is evaluated across several courses and may be measured by grades/scores on particular assignments or evaluations by professors and practicum supervisors.
 The department uses this data to determine areas of strengths and areas for growth to improve student learning.